JUGGHM/PENet_ICRA2021/README.md

 <div align=center><img src="https://github.com/JUGGHM/PENet_ICRA2021/blob/main/images/Comparison.png" width = "100%" height = "100%" /></div>

 + Both ENet and PENet can be trained thoroughly on 2x11G GPU.
-+ Our network is trained with the KITTI dataset alone, pretraining on Cityscapes or other similar driving dataset (either synthetic or real).
++ Our network is trained with the KITTI dataset alone, not pretrained on Cityscapes or other similar driving dataset (either synthetic or real).

 ## Method
 ### A Strong Two-branch Backbone